 What is the difference between binding and non-binding estimates?

 Basically speaking, a binding estimate is a contract between you and your mover that “binds” you to the terms within.
 That means that any price on that document is final and that you will not be expected to pay any additional amount at no point in time.
 Things to get a bit more complicated than that, but that is the gist of it.
-If you get a binding estimate from Homegrown Moving Company Colorado, that is the amount you will pay and no more than that.
+If you get a binding estimate from Homegrown Moving and Storage Company Colorado, that is the amount you will pay and no more than that.

 A non-binding estimate is, for all intents and purposes, worthless in a legal sense.
 It will only serve as a frame of reference for the binding estimate.
 Why would you want such an estimate then?
 Well, the reason is that acquiring this estimate is really fast.
 You can get a frame of reference with one fast phone call.
 But know it for what it is.
 A frame of reference.
 Nothing else.
 Basically, the more stuff you have to transport, the larger the difference between a non-binding and a binding estimate will be.
 If you are moving out of a studio apartment and have only a few things to transport, these estimates will be almost as accurate as binding ones.